Departments » Consumer Services » Homestead Exemption Application

 Homestead Exemption Application for Senior Citizens, Disabled Persons, and Surviving Spouses

-File with the County Auditor after the first Monday in January and on or before the first Monday in June.
+Real Property: File with the county auditor on or before Dec.
+31.Manufactured or mobile homes: File with the county auditor on or before the first Monday in June.

 Please read the instructions before you complete this form.
 Disabled applicants must complete form DTE 105E, Certificate of Disability for the Homestead Exemption, and attach it or a separate certification of disability status from an eligible state or federal agency to this application.
 See Late Application in the instructions of this form.